Illinois’ top-rated prospect Marquez Beason out for season

 Smith said Beason had been one of the highlights of early practices.

 Beason was the No. 91 overall recruit in the nation by ESPN, No. 108 by 247Sports and No. 108 by Rivals when he signed his letter of intent in December.
-The Under Armor All-American led Duncanville to a 14-1 record and state runner-up finish in Texas’ largest high school division.
+The Under Armour All-American led Duncanville to a 14-1 record and state runner-up finish in Texas’ largest high school division.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25